4th South Midland Brigade, Royal Field Artillery: Somme

 Orders for 48th (SM) Division to resume the attacks next day were cancelled.
 Firing continued along the line 'without any very definite results', and CCXLIII Bde was pulled out on 4 July.
 It then relieved 31st DA at Colincamps on 6 July and began firing day and night into Serre.
 With an ammunition allowance of 120 rounds per gun per day its orders were to harass the enemy and keep the barbed wire cut.
 48th (SM) Division carried out various feint attacks, on 7 July and again on 14 July before the Battle of Bazentin Ridge.
 CCXLIII Brigade moved its HQ to Courcelles-au-Bois on 10 July, and it kept up small bombardments on enemy communication trenches and gaps in the wire.
 It was relieved and went back to the wagon lines at Saint-Léger on 20 July.
 Next day the brigade went to Aveluy, where it took over from 12th (Eastern) Division's artillery.
 Lieutenant-Col West was in command of Left Group consisting of C, D (H) and half B Btys from CCXL Bde as well as the two of his own CCXLIII (B Bty having been temporarily split between A and C to bring them up to six guns each).
 The group began a preparatory bombardment at 20.30 on 22 July for the following morning's attack by 1st Australian Division (the Battle of Pozières).
 48th (SM) Division advanced some way on the flank, and then 143rd (Warwickshire) Bde consolidated the Pozières position on 24 July.
 On 28 July 48th (SM) DA was relieved by 12th (E) DA, and went back to the wagon lines behind Bouzincourt.
-On 30–31 July CCXLIII Bde marched via Amplier to Saint-Ouen.West, pp. 100–2.
+On 30–31 July CCXLIII Bde marched via Amplier to Saint-Ouen.